 Staffing enterprises registered as public or private limited companies or similar forms of enterprises in another EEA country, meet the requirements for operating in Norway.
 The enterprise must attach documentation of said registration unless this is shown in the Register of Legal Entities.

-Staffing enterprises that are not registered as public or private limited companies, and enterprises registered outside the EEA, must provide security in the form of a guarantee from a bank or insurance company.
+Staffing enterprises that are not registered as public or private limited companies, or equivalent in another EEA country, must provide security in the form of a guarantee from a bank or insurance company.
 This guarantee must be for at least NOK 30 000 for a private limited company, corresponding to the minimum equity required for a limited company.
 Please attach documentation for this guarantee, e.g. by means of a bank account statement.